RileyHa/Introduction-to-Interactive-Media/finalProject/journal.md

 ### Coming up with questions for the Trivia

-Today I thought of 10 questions related to each main characters of HSM.
+Today I thought of 11 questions related to each main characters of HSM.
+I first thought that 10 questions would be enough, but I found out that there might be times when a tie happens.
+Thus, I decided to make the questions an odd number so that a tie does not happen.

 ![](Images/characters.jpeg)